 A passionate educator, Jessica teaches flute students of all ages and levels.
 She has honed her teaching techniques over the years, tailoring them to the specific needs of varying students.
-In addition to keeping a private flute studio, Jessica has been a tutor of Latin and Ancient Greek for five years, and has substitute taught.
+In addition to keeping a private flute studio, Jessica has been a tutor of Latin and Ancient Greek, and has been a substitute Latin teacher.
 She enjoys keeping up her translating chops and passing on her love of languages through teaching.

 Jessica's biggest hobby is English-style horseback riding, specifically Eventing.
 She can often be found at the barn, either riding, helping out with chores and lessons, or just hanging out.
 She loves working with horses as much as she can, and hopes to have a horse of her own one day.
 She also loves cooking, reading, and hiking.